 Incompatible Substances and Substances that React Dangerously

-Incompatible substances are defined as those dangerous substances that are:
+Incompatible dangerous goods are defined as those dangerous substances that are:

-- Likely to increase risk to people, property and the environment when mixed or brought into contact with another substance.
+• Likely to interact with other goods, increasing the risks when mixed or brought into contact with the DG;

-- Listed in the Australian Dangerous Goods Code or NZS 5433 as being incompatible.
+• Listed in the Australian Dangerous Goods Code or the Standard AS 3833; or

-Substances that will react dangerously are those substances that react in a manner that directly creates a hazard due to the reaction:
+Dangerous goods that will react dangerously are those substances that react in a manner that directly creates a hazard due to the reaction.
+Examples of dangerous reactions include combustion, evolution of considerable heat, formation of corrosive substances, or the evolution of flammable, toxic or asphyxiant gases.

 Why are Oxidising Agents Dangerous?